Coronavirus Travel Rights

 The Government is protecting credit note refunds issued for ATOL-protected bookings that were cancelled due to the coronavirus pandemic, meaning those who accept them will get their money back if the travel firm goes bust.

 The Government initially said it would protect refund credit notes issued between 10 March 2020 and 30 September 2020 for ATOL-protected bookings.
-It later extended this to 31 December 2020, before extending it again a second time for all credit notes issued between 10 March 2020 and 31 January 2021.
+It later extended this to 31 December 2020 and then a second time, so that now all credit notes issued 10 March 2020 and 30 April 2021 are protected.

 If you opt for a refund credit note, you can choose at any point up to 30 September 2021 to cash it in for a refund instead.
 See our Government to protect refund credit notes MSE News story for full info, including how to check if your refund credit note is protected.